emmajanedrews/base-template/_posts/2018-03-16-5-maintenance-tasks-to-tackle-to-get-your-home-sold.md

 If you don’t want to add "family of raccoons included" to your listing (and pay the hefty tab for getting them out), inspect the inside and outside of your home for any areas that need to plugged up.
 Take care of holes from damaged siding or fascia under the roofline—and do it promptly.

-**5. &nbsp; Wash your windows**
+**5. Wash your windows**

 Most people associate sparkling windows with spring-cleaning, Roberts says.
 But if your house is on the market, it doesn't matter what time of year it is—you need to get those babies squeaky clean.
-If &nbsp;buyers walk through your home and all they see is dirty windows, that’ll really mar the showing process.
+If  buyers walk through your home and all they see is dirty windows, that’ll really mar the showing process.
 Make sure to wipe them down after a bad storm, when they're especially likely to show muck and grime buildup.

 Staying on top of these regular tasks will make it easier to sell your home with fewer headaches.
 Plus, it'll preserve the value of your property, and potentially, the thickness of your wallet, too.